 Proper use of avelumab

-A nurse or other trained health professional will give you or your child avelumab.
-Avelumab is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 60 minutes and the infusion will be given every 2 weeks.
+A nurse or other trained health professional will give you or your child avelumab in a medical facility.
+It is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to remain in place for at least 60 minutes.
+The infusion will be given every 2 weeks.

 Precautions while using avelumab

-It is very important that your doctor check your or your child's progress at regular visits to make sure that avelumab is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely and at regular visits to make sure that avelumab is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-Using avelumab while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for at least 1 month after the last dose of avelumab.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving avelumab while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 1 month after the last dose.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Avelumab may cause a rare but serious type of an allergic reaction called an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a skin rash, dizziness, trouble breathing, chest tightness, swelling in your face or hands, fever or chills while you are receiving avelumab.

 Tell your doctor right away if you have a cough, trouble breathing, chest tightness, or any type of breathing problem with avelumab.
 These could be symptoms of a serious lung problem.